Title: Marketing Specialist

 Work is typically performed in a standard office environment; however, photography and video work may be performed both indoors and outdoors.
 Exposure to video display terminals occurs on a regular basis.
 Work is often unpredictable and necessitates operating under tight deadlines and occasional evening and weekend work may be required.

 Learned physical skill is required to perform keyboarding functions.
 Physical skill is required for photography and video recording on location, loading and unloading video and lighting equipment and driving between campuses.
 Work may require standing, walking, sitting, bending, reaching, kneeling, pushing and pulling.

-Bachelor’s degree in Marketing, English, Journalism, Communications or other relevant field based on position-specific sections above.
+Bachelor’s degree as described in position-specific sections above.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
 Three years of experience successfully coordinating marketing and promotional campaigns and creative deliverables or three years of experience as described in the position-specific sections above.